 If required, enforcing actions are performed by the BCC Site manager.
-The processing takes place in adherence to the guideline "Compliance policy with regards to regulations".
+The processing takes place in adherence to the "Guideline Compliance Policy Regulation BCC".

 1.4 Work area and exemption

 The requirements and rules described below are the minimum requirements that apply to the entire campus grounds.
 After submitting a substantiated written request, the BCC Site Manager can grant an exemption.